 Bram Stoker’s Dracula (1992)

-No list at The Digital Fix would be complete without a horror movie and Francis Ford Coppola duly delivers with this absolute classic.
+No list at The Digital Fix would be complete without a horror movie and Francis Ford Coppola duly delivers with this absolute classic, which is one of his best movies.
 It’s gothic, it’s sexy, and it’s somehow a very original vampire movie in its own way.

 We have to admit, Reeves doesn’t give the best performance of his career, but not for the want of trying bless him.
 In the words of our very own James Osborne, Bram Stoker’s Dracula is an imperfectly perfect vampire movie.